Automated data validation: an industrial experience report: The RESTORE package and take-away messages

 The current version of RESTORE works by focusing on a pair-wise comparison of numerical datasets (measured using ratio and interval scale, as discussed in Section~\ref{sec:data-type}) that can be loaded into memory.
 This is sufficient for our use-cases.
 We released RESTORE as an open-source package so that one can extend or alter the tests implemented in RESTORE based on their specific use-cases or requirements.
 Below, we sketch potential ways to extend the package if one needs to compare large volumes of data, desires to compare other types of variables, or would like to do non-paired comparison of variables.

+RESTORE has been validated in production to process medium size datasets (e.g., datasets that comprise 600+ variables with $\approx$~1.5 million observations).
 Currently, RESTORE reads all data into memory.
-This may be an issue for very large datasets (a.k.a.
-Big Data).
-This can be mitigated by altering the process of ingestion datasets into the package: rather than loading the whole dataset into memory, one can process a subset of columns (e.g., loaded using \code{fread} function from R \code{data.table} package~\cite{datatable}) in multiple iterations\footnote{Given that computations for every variable are independent of each other, the computations can be easily parallelized using \code{foreach}~\cite{foreach} and \code{parallel}~\cite{r_core} packages.}.
-Alternatively, if the number of observations is such that they cannot be loaded into memory, then one can leverage an external framework, such as Spark, and perform the computations outside of the R engine.
+This may be an issue for very large datasets (a.k.a. big data).
+This can be mitigated by altering the process of ingestion datasets into the package: rather than loading the whole dataset into memory, one can process a subset of columns (e.g., loaded using \code{fread} function from R \code{data.table} package~\cite{datatable}) in multiple iterations.\footnote{Given that computations for every variable are independent of each other, the computations can be easily parallelized using \code{foreach}~\cite{foreach} and \code{parallel}~\cite{r_core} packages.} Alternatively, if the number of observations is such that they cannot be loaded into memory, then one can leverage an external framework, such as Spark, and perform the computations outside of the R engine.
 Note that Spark integrates into R, e.g., using \code{sparklyr} package~\cite{sparklyr}.

 If a tester needs to apply RESTORE to other types of data, some of the tests (discussed in Section~\ref{sec:data-type}) are readily applicable.
 One can extend the package by adding additional tests.
 For example, to extend comparison of distributions to ordinal data, one can adopt Mann-Whitney U test~\cite{mann1947test}.